Building Spotlight: Shields Library

 - Of the 180 reports of comfort, 116 of them were from Winter months

-Due to the age and size of this building there is a less effective building envelope.
-The building envelope is the physical separator between the interior and exterior of a building, and is a key factor in insuring interior comfort.
+Due to the age and size of this building, there is a less effective building envelope.
+The building envelope is the physical separator between the interior and exterior of a building and is a key factor in ensuring interior comfort.
 Poor insulation, high ceilings, and a lot of windows in Shields Library contribute to the volume of chilly and cold TherMOOstat feedback.

 What do YOU think?